igordeoliveirasa/digital-marketing-kpi/README.md

 -----
 The amount of installations.

-Invitation rate
+Invitation Rate
 -----
 The invitation rate is #invites / #installs (users).
 It denotes the average number of invites sent per user, and can generally only be significantly improved by providing a service people love enough to recommend to their friends.
 Example: if 1250 users sent in total 2000 invites, the invitation rate is (2000/1250)=1.6.

-Invitee signups
+Invitee Signups
 -----
 The amount of signups provided by invites.

-Acceptance rate
+Acceptance Rate
 -----
 The acceptance rate is #invitee signups / #invites.
 It is a measure of the success of your invites.
 Ways to improve this may include better invitation emails, smoother signup process, signup incentives, etc. Example: if out of the 2000 invitees, 580 new users signed up, the acceptance rate is (580/2000)=0.29.